Tang (drink mix): Other versions

+In 1961 General Foods introduced grapefruit flavored Tang and advertised it in Time Life magazine.
+It was referred to as a new, natural-tasting Tang flavor.
+Packaging was a glass jar with yellow label and green metal lid.
+In 1971 the packaging was updated with an orange metallic label.

+In 1971 General Foods introduced a grape flavor of Tang and advertised it in the New York Times Weekly Magazine July 18, 1971.
+It appeared on store shelves, first with a metallic blue label and blue metal lid, subsequently with a metallic purple label and purple metal lid.
+While orange Tang could be purchased in various sizes including a large net weight 27 oz. glass jar, the grape flavor was only available in an 18 oz. size.

-In 2007, Kraft introduced a new version of Tang which replaced half of the sugar with artificial sweeteners.
+In 2007, Kraft introduced a new version of orange Tang which replaced half of the sugar with artificial sweeteners.
 The new packaging advertises "1/2 the sugar of 100% juice".
 The artificial sweeteners used in the new formulation are sucralose, acesulfame potassium and neotame.
 The new formula is more concentrated and distributed in smaller containers, with a 12.3 USoz (348 g) making 8 USqt.

-According to the preparation instructions on the 20 oz Tang orange drink mix, 2 level tablespoons of the Tang drink mix can be combined with 1 cup or 8 fl oz of cold water for 1 serving of the beverage.
+According to the preparation instructions on the 20 fl oz (590 ml) Tang orange drink mix, 2 level tablespoons of Tang can be combined with 1 cup or 8 fl oz (240 ml) of cold water for 1 serving.

 In 2009, another version of Tang emerged in 20 USoz containers making only 6 USqt.

-Orange flavored Tang contributes to most sales worldwide; however, there are a wide range of flavors of Tang offered globally.
-Some of these flavors include grape, lemon, mango, pineapple, and many more.
+Orange flavored Tang contributes to most current sales worldwide; however, there are a wide range of flavors of Tang offered globally, including grape, lemon, mango, and pineapple.

 Sales

-Tang is sold in about thirty-five countries and is available in a variety of flavors depending on location.
+Tang is sold in more than 30 countries and is available in a variety of flavors depending on location.
 The top three markets for Tang around the world are Brazil, Argentina, and the Philippines.

 In the Middle East, more than half of Tang's annual sales occur in just six weeks around Ramadan.

 In June 2011, Kraft Foods announced that Tang has become its twelfth billion-dollar brand, with global sales nearly doubling since 2006.
 The brand in 2010 controlled a category-best 15.6% of the international powder concentrate market although, like other highly processed or sweetened beverages, demand in developed economies has stagnated or fallen in line with consumers increasing preference for lower calorie drinks.
 In 2018, Tang's manufacturer Mondelez reported a drop in sales following the introduction of tax on calorific sweetened beverages in the Philippines.